WED-2023/316445626/README.md

 Features
-Home page with background information about Yanni Biography page with a timeline of Yanni's life Discography page with a list of Yanni's albums Concerts page with information about Yanni's upcoming concerts Contact page with a form for fans to send messages to Yanni Contributing
+Home page with background information about Yanni Biography page, Photos, Album...
+Contact page with a form for fans to send messages to Yanni Contributing
 If you would like to contribute to the website, please fork the repository and submit a pull request with your changes.

 Credits
-The Yanni biography and discography information was sourced from yanni.com The website design was inspired by https://www.johnlegend.com/ License
+The Yanni biography and discography information was sourced from chatGPT The website design was inspired by chatGPT
-This project is licensed under the MIT License - see the LICENSE.md file for details.
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10621661&assignment_repo_type=AssignmentRepo)